So you know how that feels when your golden retriever FINALLY finds “the” spot to crash on YOUR cream linen sofa? Yeah. Mine too.

 #9: The Playing Card Basket Bed – A Storybook Nook Your Dog Will Claim Immediately

-This one stopped me mid-scroll.
-A giant woven seagrass basket — we’re talking seriously deep and round — lined with a tufted cushion covered in a playing card print.
-The colors are muted greens, reds, and blues against a cream base, and it sits on a faded Persian-style wool rug in terracotta and navy.
-Your golden would sink right into this and never leave.
+This one really made me stop in my tracks.
+A giant woven seagrass basket.
+Yup, it’s seriousy deep and round!
+And lined with a tufted cushion covered in a playing card print.
+The colors are muted greens, reds and blues.
+The basket sits on a faded Persian-style wool rug in terracotta and navy.
+I imagine your golden would love to sink right into this one and never leave!

-To get this look, start with a large round seagrass storage basket (at least 24 inches in diameter).
-Then find a custom round floor cushion — this one uses a quilted, multi-panel design in a novelty print fabric.
-The playing card textile looks like a cotton canvas, which holds up to dog nails way better than linen.
+To get this look, you will need a large round seagrass storage basket (at least 24 inches in diameter) and a custom round floor cushion.
+I used a quilted, multi-panel design in a novelty print.
+The playing card print looks like a cotton canvas, which stands up to dog nails better than linen.

-The tufted buttons keep the cushion from shifting around inside the basket, which — trust me — matters.
-My dog had a plain cushion in a basket for two weeks before it was bunched into one corner permanently.
+The tufted buttons keep the cushion from shifting around inside the basket (which I’m sure matters to you because my dog had one of those plain cushions in a basket for two weeks before it got bunched in one corner).

 📸 Photo credit: Instagram @cupboard_love_designs